goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

-- Relearn piano again and I will try hard :D
 - Port capt-driver to Nixpkgs
 - Port OpenProject to Nixpkgs
 - Create Golang music player with bubbletea TUI